-The 2021 threatened species art competition is open to all children in Australia aged 5-12 years.
+The 2022 Wild At Art threatened species art competition is open to all children in Australia aged 5-12 years.
 This includes external Australian territories.

 Entries must depict native fauna or flora species that are listed as threatened under state, territory or federal law.
 Entries depicting non-native or non-threatened species will not be considered.

-Artworks must be the child's original work and either a painting, drawing, or mixed media work such as a collage.
+Artworks must be either a painting, drawing, or mixed media work such as a collage.
 Three-dimensional work, photographs, digitally created work and videos will not be accepted.

 Individual artworks should be A3 in size, though dimensions may vary.
 Individual entries up to A2 in size will be accepted.
 Groupwork entries should be no more than 2 metres x 1.5 metres.

 Children must research their chosen species and write a short (50-150 word) explanation of why they chose that particular animal or plant.
 This explanation forms part of the competition entry requirements.